cornishcoder1/project1-cat-sitting-services/README.md

 As an existing user I am:
 - Looking to get in touch with the business to enquire and/or re-book services that I have used before.
-- Checking current prices and availabilty
+- Checking current prices and availabilty.

 ------